sermon: Building on the Foundation

 If you would, please turn to Luke 6, we will be reading verses 46 through 49.
 As soon as you see this, you will understand the context.
 It is the Sermon on the Mount.
 It is the end of the Sermon on the Mount, but it is Luke's version.
 I am coming to Luke for a very specific reason.
 And that is that Luke introduces the story differently than Matthew does.

 It is not a great deal different.
 If you will remember in Matthew he introduces the story with the whole thing on "Why do you call me Lord, Lord, and do not do the things that I say?", and he goes on and talks about getting away from Him, those who practice lawlessness.
-Remember, they said that they were casting out demons, and healing in His Name, and this and that in His Name.
+Remember, they said that they were casting out demons, and healing in His name, and this and that in His name.
 It is much longer in Matthew.

-But, in Luke, he takes that whole story, and crunches it down into one sentence, and uses it as the introduction to Building on the Rock.
+But, in Luke, he takes that whole story, and crunches it down into one sentence, and uses it as the introduction to building on the Rock.

 Luke 6:46-49 "But why do you call Me 'Lord, Lord,' and do not do the things which I say?
 "Whoever comes to Me, and hears My sayings and does them, I will show you whom he is like: "He is like a man building a house, who dug deep and laid the foundation on the rock.
 And when the flood arose, the stream beat vehemently against that house, and could not shake it, for it was founded on the rock.
 "But he who heard and did nothing is like a man who built a house on the earth without a foundation, against which the stream beat vehemently; and immediately it fell.
 And the ruin of that house was great."

-Now, what I wanted you to notice here is that by using verse 46 as the introduction to the parable Luke draws an arrow right to the main lesson that Jesus wants us to get out of it.
+Now, what I wanted you to notice here is that by using verse 46 as the introduction to the parable, Luke draws an arrow right to the main lesson that Jesus wants us to get out of it.
 The lesson is, "Why do you call me Lord, Lord, and do not do the things that I say?"
 That is the theme.
 And then, he gives the parable of building on the Rock.
 That is what he wants us to get out of it.

 Look at it this way.
-If we call Jesus "Lord," or "Master," and we are his slave (doulos) it is only logical that we do what He says.
+If we call Jesus "Lord," or "Master," and we are His slave (doulos) it is only logical that we do what He says.
 That is what Jesus says in verse 46, "why do you call Me 'Lord, Lord,' and do not do the things which I say?"

-"Why do you say that you are My servant, yet you do not do the things that I command you to do?"
+"Why do you say that you are My servant, yet you don't do the things that I command you to do?"
 That is the theme of the parable.
 So, to put it another way, we are not just to hear Him, but we are to also put His teachings into practice.
 This is what Romans 2:13 says.
 Paul writes there:

 James 1:22 But be doers of the word, and not hearers only, deceiving yourselves.